t8js/react-router/README.md

 ## Location provider

-Server-side rendering and unit tests are the examples of the environments lacking a global location (such as `window.location`).
+Server-side rendering and unit tests are the examples of the environments lacking a global location object (such as `window.location`).
 They are the prime use cases for the location provider, `<Router>`.

 Let's consider an *express* application route as an example: